Muzium Negara MRT station: Location

 The station is located beneath Jalan Damansara to the southwest of the historical city center of Kuala Lumpur.
 It is located to the north of and adjacent to, but not within, the KL Sentral development.
 To the north of the station is the Muzium Negara while to the nearest buildings to the south of the station are Menara CIMB, Q Sentral and St Regis Kuala Lumpur, which are part of the KL Sentral development.

 Station layout

 Entrances and exits

 The station has 3 entrances/exits, of which 2 lead to both sides of Jalan Damansara while the last one connects to the pedestrian link way which leads to the KL Sentral Station and other buildings in the KL Sentral development.
 Entrance B, which is the main entrance, is located directly in front of the Muzium Negara.

 The KL Sentral-Muzium Negara MRT station pedestrian link way leads directly to the station paid area and does not allow any passing through to access the Muzium Negara.
-To access the Muzium Negara from KL Sentral, pedestrians should use entrance A by walking through Menara CIMB and then go through the unpaid area of the station and then exit at entrance B to get to the Muzium Negara main entrance.
+To access the Muzium Negara from KL Sentral, pedestrians should use entrance A by walking through Q Sentral and then go through the unpaid area of the station and then exit at entrance B to get to the Muzium Negara main entrance.
 The reverse applies for pedestrians going from the Muzium Negara to KL Sentral.